 Deadpool 2 has a whole host of cameos, but the most thrilling was undoubtedly that of the Juggernaut.
 One of the X-Men's oldest enemies in the comics, the Juggernaut was created by Stan Lee and Jack Kirby in 1965's Uncanny X-Men #12.
 Since then, Cain Marko has traded blows with everyone from Colossus to the Incredible Hulk; he's crossed paths with heroes as diverse as Spider-Man and Thor.

-There'd long been speculation that the Juggernaut would turn up in Deadpool 2.
+There'd long been speculation that the Juggernaut was in Deadpool 2.
 The first teaser trailer saw Deadpool as Bob Ross ruining his painting with a splatter of red that some viewers noted looked like the giant mutant.
 Juggernaut's appearance was ultimately confirmed by the soundtrack, which included the track "You Can’t Stop This Mother F*****" and included the line "You can’t stop him.
 He’s the Juggernaut."
 Thankfully, this version of the Juggernaut is very different to the one from The Last Stand.

 In the comics, Cain Marko is Professor Xavier's step-brother, a bully who was exposed to the mystical energy of the Crystal of Cyttorak.
 He became the Juggernaut, Cyttorak's avatar of destruction upon Earth, blessed with unlimited physical power and almost impossible to stop.
 It's certainly appropriate having Juggernaut appear in what's essentially an X-Force origin film; he was one of the first villains to take on X-Force in Rob Liefeld's classic 1992 run.